The Highest of Highs and the Lowest of Lows: Day 7

 We reached the climax of this trip today for a different array of reasons.

 What was even more impressive was that everyone who completed the hike made it to the top prior to sunrise.
-The first group to make it consisted of Fortune, Matt, Skeber and I, and in truth we did not think we would make it before the sunrise so when everyone else did it was very satisfying.
+The first group to make it consisted of Fortune, Matt, Skeber and I. In truth, we did not think we would make it before the sunrise, so when everyone else did it was very satisfying.